-Michelle Dumas, Vet Assistant, joined our team in February 2018 after spending more than 20 years producing and directing educational television.
+Michelle Dumas, Clinic Administrator, joined our team in February 2018 after spending more than 20 years producing and directing educational television.
 She quietly holds us all together and keeps us operationally, technically and financially afloat.
 She has previously worked in veterinary medicine as a Vet Assistant.
 In addition, she has experience as an Apprentice Guide Dog Trainer, Kennel Manager and foster parent to numerous homeless pups.
 Michelle originally hails from Washington, D.C. and currently lives in Austin, Texas with her dog and cat - Makana and Seamus.